Skip to main content

 12 mentions Positive Neutral Negative

-The game's optimization is widely criticized, with players reporting frequent crashes, bugs, and performance issues, particularly when changing resolutions.
-Many describe it as poorly optimized and unfinished, with numerous glitches and localization errors detracting from the overall experience.
-Despite some fun elements, the game's technical shortcomings significantly impact gameplay quality.
+The game's optimization is widely criticized, with frequent crashes, bugs, and performance issues reported, particularly when changing resolutions.
+Many players describe it as poorly optimized and unfinished, with numerous glitches and localization errors detracting from the overall experience.
+While some users note that they haven't encountered major performance issues recently, the overall sentiment leans towards disappointment in the game's optimization quality.

 • “Other than the paywalls, the game is fun, the graphics are alright, and there are no performance issues thus far, except for crashing when changing resolutions a few updates back.”

-• “The game looks borderline unfinished; there are a lot of unoptimized quests, localization errors, glitches, and unexplained server disconnections.”
+• “The game looks borderline unfinished; there's a lot of unoptimized quests, localization errors, glitches, and unexplained server disconnections.”

 • replayability